CountESS-Project/Enrich2-CountESS/docs/introduction.rst

 .. deprecated:: Overlap sequence libraries are no longer supported.

+..
+Note:: Overlap sequence libraries are no longer supported and will result in an error.

 	Contains variant and synonymous elements.
 DNA variants are sequenced directly using overlapping paired-end reads.
 Requires FASTQ_ files for both forward and reverse reads.

 * Basic